Garfield Park (Washington, D.C.): 1880s Improvements

+Integration and modern day

 Basketball great, Elgin Baylor, who lived a block away on Duddington Place, shot hoops in the park growing up.
 At one point, the Park had a wading pool, which consistent with the times was segregated.

 In 1948, the park was part of a summer-long experiment on the racial integration of playgrounds in the District.
 Integration at Garfield Park was noted as being more difficult.
 At the time the neighborhood was approximately 25% white.
 The integration of the wading pool and baseball field was deemed unsuccessful due to strong opposition by white neighbors and was discontinued.
 The Supreme Court's decision, Bolling v.
 Sharpe, 347 U.S. 497 (1952), the landmark Supreme Court that desegregated public schools in the District of Columbia, ended all segregation within the city.

+In 1969, 95,470 square feet on the south side were transferred to jurisdiction of the District of Columbia to construct the Southeast/Southwest Freeway, now called Interstate 695.
+When this part of the park was transferred to the District of Columbia for the construction of Interstate 695 in 1969.
+A basketball court, still accessible from the park, was built underneath the highway to mitigate the loss of park space.
+Also, traffic was closed to Second Street, which had always continued through the park.
+That section of Second Street roadbed was broken up and sodding was put down in its place.

 Ownership of the remaining 7.1-acre park was transferred to the District of Columbia in 1972.